offthehandle/jQuery-SmoothScroll/README.md

 #### Top Widget Callbacks

 ##### Top Widget Setup
 The `topWidgetSetup` is a callback.
 It fires on page start after the widget is created.
-The value of `this` is set to the jQuery Object of the top widget by its CSS id; e.g. `$(#scroll-to-top)`.
+The value of `this` is set to the jQuery Object of the top widget by its CSS id; e.g. `$('#scroll-to-top')`.

 ##### Top Widget On Resize
 The `topWidgetOnResize` is a callback.
 It fires on page resize to provide a hook for positioning the top widget.
-The value of `this` is set to the jQuery Object of the top widget by its CSS id; e.g. `$(#scroll-to-top)`.
+The value of `this` is set to the jQuery Object of the top widget by its CSS id; e.g. `$('#scroll-to-top')`.

 ###### Top Widget On Resize Example
 ```javascript